nurafsa/datakit-smallholder-farmers-fall-2025/Challenge 4_ Crop Questions/Bliu/README.md

 ### Human Review Process
 - All AI-generated code was reviewed and tested for accuracy
-- AI-generated insights were validated against the data
-- Modified AI suggestions in the following ways: to fix a surprising number of coding errors
+- Modified AI suggestions in the following ways: fix a surprising number of coding errors

 ## Key Findings: *Refer to 'farmers.bliu.pdf'*